Top 10 High-Fiber Foods For Gut And Overall Health

 What happens if you get too little fiber?

-As you might already know too much fiber causes digestive problems so is too little of it.
+As you might already know, too much and too little fiber cause digestive problems.
 The main culprit of too little fiber is constipation.
-It is a major digestive issue in modern society, as we eat refined and sugary foods with very little fiber if any.
+It is a major digestive issue in modern society, as we eat refined and sugary foods with very little fiber, if any.

-Half of our plate ideally is supposed to be plant foods but most of us have more animal protein than from plants.
-Plants provide more fiber which that gives minerals and vitamins for our gut to function optimally.
+Ideally, half of our plate should be plant foods, but most of us have more animal protein than plant protein.
+Plants provide more fiber, giving our gut minerals and vitamins to function optimally.
 These increase our chances of living longer, healthier, and happier lives.

 Does fiber make you poop hard or soft stools?

-Fiber makes the stool more solid due to the nature of having the capability of absorbing water.
+Fiber makes the stool more solid due to nature’s capability to absorb water.

 As a result, it makes the poop bulkier and softer so it can pass with ease.
 A stool can become harder when the fiber is consumed and not drinking enough fluids.